alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-17-day-129-horde-catapult-wow-ps1.md

 type: "post"
 ---

 This turned out very satisfying.
-It took a long time because I really enjoyed playing around with different textures, finding the “right” wood and metal, etc.
+It took a long time because I really enjoyed playing around with different textures, finding the "right" wood and metal, etc.

 ## Process